Quick Loader

 - Import the data

-The below sections explain each step in detail.
+The sections below explain each step in detail.

 Select Input File

-button to select the file to be imported.
-Upon clicking, app shows the below dialog.
-You
+Click on the Open Input File button to select the file to be imported.
+Upon clicking, the app shows the dialog below.

 can enter the data directly